On multiplicative subgroups in division rings: Introduction

-Let $D$ be a division ring with center $F$ and $D^*$ be the multiplicative group of $D$.
-The subgroup structure of $D^*$ is one of subjects which attract the attention of many authors for last time.
-A particular interest is that to study maximal subgroups of $D^*$, see for example, \cite{maxn}, \cite{exist}, \cite{nilpotent}, \cite{hai}, \cite{exist1}, \cite{free}.
-In this paper we replace $D^*$ by its arbitrary subnormal subgroup $G$ and we study the subgroup structure of $G$.
-Recall that in \cite{maxn}, \cite{nilpotent}, \cite{free}, Akbari et al. and Mahdavi-Hezavehi study maximal subgroups of $D^*$ and many nice properties of such subgroups were obtained.
-In the present paper, studying maximal subgroups of $G$, we get in many cases the similar results for these subgroups as the results obtained in \cite{maxn}, \cite{nilpotent}, \cite{free} ... for maximal subgroups of $D^*$.
-Other problem we study is the problem of the existence of noncyclic free groups in a subnormal subgroups of a division ring.
-This problem plays an important role for the understanding of the structure of division rings.
-For more information we refer to the works \cite{Gon1}-\cite{Gon-Man}, \cite{lich1}-\cite{lich3}, and \cite{tits}.
-Section 4 is devoted to this problem and the new result we get in Theorem \ref{thm:3.14} gives the affirmative answer to Conjecture 2 from \cite{Gon-Man} for the case of locally finite division rings.
+In this paper, we study subgroups of an arbitrary subnormal subgroup of $D^*$, especially its maximal subgroups.
+We refer to \cite{exist}, \cite{exist2}, \cite{exist1}, and references therein for information on the existence of maximal subgroups in non-commutative division rings.
+Recall that in \cite{maxn}, \cite{nilpotent}, \cite{free}, Akbari et al., and Mahdavi-Hezavehi study maximal subgroups of $D^*$ and many nice properties of such subgroups were obtained.
+In the present paper, studying maximal subgroups of $G$, we get in various cases the similar results for these subgroups as the results obtained previously in \cite{maxn}, \cite{nilpotent}, \cite{free} for maximal subgroups of $D^*$.

-In Section 2, we give some generalization of the well-known Wedderburn's Factorization theorem about polynomials over division rings.
-This generalization and its corollaries will be used as important tools for our study in the next sections of the paper.
-In the last part of this section, as some illustration, we use them to generalize some previous results by Mahdavi-Hezavehi et al. in \cite{derived}.